dahadaller/nc-hash/documentation/2019-02-16 JavaFX Demo Documentation.md

     }
 ```

-If you look at the image of the scene builder above inside the OnAction you can write down the name of the function you wrote inside DemoController.java.
+If you look at the image above below "fx:id" is "OnAction". you can write down the name of the function you wrote inside DemoController.java.

 ```xml
                 <Button id="account" fx:id="accountBTN" onAction="#handleAccountClick" text="Jonathan">